 Speakers will be provided with a 20-minute timeslot.
 It is recommended that the presentation portion of your talk be limited to 15 minutes, reserving the last 5 minutes for questions.
 The symposium committee will strictly limit your time to 15 minutes in order to provide enough time for all speakers.
 A moderator will give you a three-minute, and one-minute warning.

 All presentations must be in either Microsoft PowerPoint (in “standard” view, NOT “widescreen”) or Adobe PDF format.
-You may NOT use your own computer – all PowerPoint and/or Adobe PDF files must be submitted to the organizing committee by November 8th, 2018.
+You may NOT use your own computer – all PowerPoint and/or Adobe PDF files must be submitted to the organizing committee by 5:00pm EST on November 7th, 2019.
 Prior to submitting your presentation, please make sure that all fonts and images will display correctly on a PC.
 We may not be able to accommodate last-minute changes to your presentation.

 Treat your talk as if it were being given at a professional conference.
 Assume the audience has a broad, scientific knowledge and is capable of understanding your complex research.
 Be sure to explain the highly specific details of your research as you would at any other professional conference.